 Crypto Market Saw Over $50 Million Liquidated Within Few Hours

 Bitcoin’s price hit an intraday low of $60,690, a decline of over 4% in just a few hours.
 After a recent breakout, Bitcoin’s price fell from its all-time high of $63,446.
 Along with Ethereum, other altcoins saw a 2-4% decline.
-The latest decline has cast doubt on the anticipated revival of the cryptocurrency industry later this year.
+The latest drop has cast doubt on the anticipated revival of the cryptocurrency industry later this year.

 Market Sentiment and Fear